Stochastic Coded Federated Learning with Convergence and Privacy Guarantees: Conclusions

 \section{Conclusions}

-In this paper, we proposed a novel algorithm to handle the straggler issue in federated learning, namely stochastic coded federated learning (SCFL).
-SCFL enjoys high training efficiency without impairing model accuracy by adopting mini-batch SGD algorithm.
-We provided both the convergence and privacy analysis for SCFL.
-The analytical results showed a tradeoff between model performance and privacy.
+In this paper, we proposed a novel algorithm to alleviate the straggler issue in federated learning, namely stochastic coded federated learning (SCFL).
+SCFL enjoys high training efficiency without impairing model accuracy by adopting a mini-batch SGD algorithm.
+We provided both the convergence and privacy analysis for SCFL, which showed a tradeoff between model performance and privacy.
 Simulations verified this tradeoff and demonstrated that SCFL achieves fast convergence while preserving privacy.
-For future works, it is worth investigating how to explicitly control the privacy-performance tradeoff and extend SCFL to other learning tasks.
+For future works, it is worth investigating how to extend SCFL to other learning tasks.